SheenLian/HTML/README.md

 # HTML

-Basic HTML ALL in One!
-Prework for CSS JS and PHP!
+#Prework for CSS JS and PHP!
 GO!

 1. Hello_web.html is the cery basic of HTML